isomerpages/pa-corp/news-and-speeches/speeches/_posts/2024-09-29-post-Speech by PA's Deputy Chairman Edwin Tong, at the People’s Association Community Seminar 2024.md

 how come we know all these things on the flyer, but where do I go online?
 Where do we sign up?
 So we thought we put it all in one space, you can navigate it, and then you can sign up at the same space.
-We wanted to also give information on local community resources.</p>
+We wanted to also give information on local community resources.

-<p>There will be a lot of information that we broadcast on national programmes,
-but as I said just now, many of our local divisions have set up highly customised, very curated, targeted programmes for their own residents, and this can reside on this portal.
-And finally, we have personalised broadcasting functions, push notifications, bulletin boards, essentially to create an e-community.</p>
+65 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; There will be a lot of information that we broadcast on national programmes, but as I said just now, many of our local divisions have set up highly customised, very curated, targeted programmes for their own residents, and this can reside on this portal.
+And finally, we have personalised broadcasting functions, push notifications, bulletin boards, essentially to create an e-community.

-<p>We are working with GovTech to develop this portal.
-We have started to
-pilot this, as I said, we have now got 35 RNs on board across 10 different divisions, trying out especially with the seniors and young seniors, because we want them to be accustomed to using this on a digital scale, to be familiar with technology, and we thought we'll try out with the seniors and young seniors first.
-So far the feedback has been good, we're going to take on board their suggestions and their comments, scale it up, and then we'll launch it at the appropriate time.</p>
+66 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; We are working with GovTech to develop this portal.
+We have started to pilot this, as I said, we have now got 35 RNs on board across 10 different divisions, trying out especially with the seniors and young seniors, because we want them to be accustomed to using this on a digital scale, to be familiar with technology, and we thought we'll try out with the seniors and young seniors first.
+So far the feedback has been good, we're going to take on board their suggestions and their comments, scale it up, and then we'll launch it at the appropriate time.

-<p>Third, for all of you, our grassroots leaders, today we'll be launching
-a new app, the GRL@PA mobile app.
+67 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Third, for all of you, our grassroots leaders, today we'll be launching a new app, the GRL@PA mobile app.
 I know that you've already been using the GRL@PA Internet Portal, and this has been around for a few months now.
 But the plan is to make it mobile so that it can be with you at any time in your phone and it can be accessible conveniently.
-It is designed to be a one-stop mobile app to make volunteering easier and also better for you, enhancing the entire volunteer experience.</p>
+It is designed to be a one-stop mobile app to make volunteering easier and also better for you, enhancing the entire volunteer experience.

-<p>Some of these features would include a personal dashboard to keep track
-of upcoming events and the latest updates.
+68 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Some of these features would include a personal dashboard to keep track of upcoming events and the latest updates.
 So it will be again customised to each Grassroots Leader based on what you sign up, based on the events that you're in, based on the GRO that you are involved in.
 There will also